idanefroni/Conservatory/README.txt

 		CNS length
 		CNS Age (deepest node in the tree)
 		Number of species having the CNS

 	The fields in the MAP file are:
 		UniqueCNSID
-		Species
+		Species Name
 		Locus
-		Relative position
+		Relative position to the gene
-		Strand (+ or -) relative to the CNS
+		Strand (+ or -) relative to the reference CNS
-		Start of alignment position in CNS
+		Start of alignment position in the reference CNS
 		CNS sequence in the current genome
 		CNS sequence in reference genome
 		Chromosome